prajwalpal28/Plant-Selling-Website/README.md

    - Create a `.env` file in the backend directory.
    - Define environment variables such as `PORT`, `MONGODB_URI`, `STRIPE_SECRET_KEY`, etc.
-   - For a complete reference, please follow [Issue #2](https://github.com/piyushraj2340/Plant-Selling-Website/issues/2#issuecomment-2414624938).
+   - For a complete reference, please follow [https://github.com/prajwalpal28].

 4. Run the frontend development server: